razznblue/Cron-Job-Service/src/docs/Resource.md

  - Verify you can create, stop, and trigger the new job.
 As an extra layer, you can make sure your job is included when the [START_ALL](../routes/jobsRouter.js) and [STOP_ALL](../routes/jobsRouter.js) routes are fired.

-### Create public API endpoint
+### Create public API endpoint(API)

- - Create the public API endpoint in [JetSetRadio-API](https://github.com/Jet-Set-Radio-API/JetSetRadio-API)
+ - Create the public API endpoints in [JetSetRadio-API](https://github.com/Jet-Set-Radio-API/JetSetRadio-API)
  - This will pull ALL the data you ingested into mongo for public API users to consume.
+ - Here is an existing [Router file](https://github.com/Jet-Set-Radio-API/JetSetRadio-API/blob/main/src/routes/characterRouter.js) you can use as a template.
+ - Here is the [Controller](https://github.com/Jet-Set-Radio-API/JetSetRadio-API/blob/main/src/controllers/characterController.js) for that router file.

+### Create Unit tests for new Resource(API)

+ - Create the unit tests in [JetSetRadio-API](https://github.com/Jet-Set-Radio-API/JetSetRadio-API) for the new resource.
+You can start from scratch or use an [existing test file](https://github.com/Jet-Set-Radio-API/JetSetRadio-API/blob/main/test/characters.test.js) as a resource(recommended).
+ - After writing your tests, make sure they all pass by running `npm run test`

+Again feel free to reach out if you need any help with these steps!